 Students can further their education by pursuing graduate degrees in areas such as medicine, dentistry, physical therapy, health and physical education, healthcare administration, public health and many others.
 Students intending to pursue careers as physicians or other healthcare professionals are encourage to explore the mentorship of the Pre-Professional Health Advisory Committee (PPHAC)

-For more information, please call the Marjorie K. Unterberg School of Nursing and Health Studies at 732-571-3443, visit us in McAllan Hall, room 332, or contact Dr. Konopack, Chair, Department of Health and Physical Education.
+For more information, please call the Marjorie K. Unterberg School of Nursing and Health Studies at 732-571-3443, visit us in McAllan Hall, room 332, or contact Professor Schaaff, Chair, Department of Health and Physical Education.